 Introduction

 FinCEN is committed to serving and satisfying their customers and has commissioned the CFI Group, an independent third-party research group, to conduct this survey.
-Records indicate that you received several investigative case reports over the last 12 months.
-FinCEN is asking for general feedback about the process and the outcome regarding the requests for research you submitted to FinCEN so they can improve their service.
-Your responses should reflect an overall rating based on all cases requests.
+Records indicate that you received at least one investigative case report over the last 12 months.
+FinCEN is asking for general feedback about the process and the outcome regarding the requests for research you submitted to FinCEN so it can improve its service.
+Your responses should reflect an overall rating based on all case requests.

 CFI Group will treat all information you provide as confidential.
 All information you provide will be will be grouped anonymously along with other FinCEN customers for research and reporting purposes.
 Your individual responses will not be released.